katelynnrachel/Airbnb/README.md

 Airbnb have gained traction as people want a personalized and private vacation experience.
 As someone who has frequently utilized Airbnb with friends and family, I was interested in the data and trends surrounding the program.
 I've conducted analysis on Airbnb data from Los Angeles in 2021 to answer questions about the business.

 #### Questions to Answer
-1. How do variables such as location, the number of bedrooms offered, and the minimun allowed nunber of nights affect the price?*
+1. How do variables such as location, the number of bedrooms offered, and the minimun allowed nunber of nights affect the price?
+2. Can we use those variables to predict what the price of an Airbnb should be?
-2. Which room type is the most offered?
+3. Which room type is the most offered?
-3. What is the average number minimum nights across Airbnbs? maximum?
+4. What is the average number minimum nights across Airbnbs? maximum?
-4. What is the average price per room?
+5. What is the average price per room?

 ## Visualizations + Results